Alsuma, Oklahoma

 Tulsa annexed Alsuma in 1966.
 The city did not extend city services to that area for several years, and did not permit new construction in the area during that time.
 Residents were even forbidden to build new septic tanks.
 Tulsa proposed to redevelop the area as an industrial park in 1969, under the aegis of Urban Renewal, and rezoned the entire area for industrial use.
 It finally completed extending the sewer and water systems to Alsuma in 1971.
+Today, Alsuma is regarded as the CNG Capital of the World.
+Several businesses in the Alsuma area of Tulsa provide CNG expertise and equipment globally and were specifically responsible for the adoption of CNG in India and parts of Africa.

 Few physical traces of Alsuma still exist inside the Tulsa city limits, on 51 Street between Mingo Road and the Mingo Valley Expressway.
 Alsuma had its own park, where both black and white children played during the era of segregation.
 This was prohibited by law in the segregated Tulsa city parks.
 The Tulsa Park and Recreation Department still lists Alsuma Park at 9801 E. 51st Street as a recreation area, but it is used primarily for storm water retention.
 There are soccer fields in the pond area, but all playground equipment has disappeared.
 There are still some residences remaining, but officially Alsuma is regarded as a ghost town.